Numbers Chapter 16

 “And seek ye the priesthood also?”
-The high priesthood, as the Targums of Onkelos and Jonathan.
+The high priesthood, as the Targums of Onkelos and Jonathan says.
 This opens the true cause of their discontent and rebellion.
-They could not be satisfied with being the ministers of the priests, but wanted to be priests themselves, and Korah perhaps to be high priest.
+They could not be satisfied with being the ministers of the priests, but wanted to be priests themselves, and Korah perhaps to be High Priest.

 God had set them aside from the entire congregation for the job He had called them to do.
 They believe themselves to be above doing the menial labor of carrying the tabernacle from place to place.
 They want to take the top position of priest.

 Numbers 16:11 “For which cause [both] thou and all thy company [are] gathered together against the LORD: and what [is] Aaron, that ye murmur against him?”

 For gathering together against His ministers, whom He had put into office to act under Him.
 And endeavoring to overturn a constitution of His erecting, and resisting and not submitting to an ordinance of His.
 Is interpreted gathering against Him, and acting in opposition to Him (see Rom.
 13:1).

 “And what is Aaron, that ye murmur against him?”
 What is his transgression? what has he done? as Aben Ezra paraphrases it.
 He is not chargeable with any fault; he did not take upon him the office of High Priest of himself.
 God called him to it, and put him in it.
 He is only His minister, and by no means to be blamed.
 And therefore, it is unreasonable to envy him, or murmur against him.
 And indeed, murmuring against him is murmuring against the LORD.

 Moses says, “It is alright to murmur against me, but why Aaron”?
 The Israelites gathered here, made up their mind that the priesthood belonged to all Israelites.